Pushing What's Possible

 Group Head and Chief Investment Officer, Leveraged Credit Group

 Jeff Bakalar is senior managing director, group head and chief investment officer in the leveraged credit group at Voya Investment Management.
-He is chairman of the group’s investment committee.
 He serves as chair of the board of directors of the Loan Syndications and Trading Association.
-Jeff earned a BS in finance from University of Illinois at Chicago, and an MBA from DePaul University.
+Jeff earned a BS in finance from University of Illinois at Chicago and an MBA from DePaul University.

 Vincent Costa, CFA